- Faculty may place up to 10 items per course on reserve.

 Faculty are welcome to utilize interlibrary loan services any time during the year.
 For more information please access the ILL page.

-Faculty are invited and encouraged to recommend titles (including periodicals) to be added to the library's collection at anytime.
+Faculty are invited and encouraged to recommend resources (including periodicals and online resources) to be added to the library's collection at anytime.
 Depending upon the availability of the materials and funding, we will make every attempt to accommodate faculty requests for resources that fall within the library's Collection Development Policy.
 Please submit recommendations using the online form.

 Copyright Law is complicated and vague in terms of what is considered "fair use."
 The links below contain very helpful information.